HomeJourneyBook/Homes-journey-archive/Valley/README.md

 Despite its calmer reputation, a large portion of the Right Shoulder still remains poorly explored.
 Many sections of the slopes are covered with dense vegetation and rocky collapses, causing even the Villagers themselves to avoid climbing too high without necessity.

-In ancient records, the Right Shoulder is connected far less frequently with old legends or disappearances than the western part of the mountain range.
+In records, the Right Shoulder is connected far less frequently with old legends or disappearances than the western part of the mountain range.
 Nevertheless, there remains a strong impression that the inhabitants of the Valley perceive both sides of the stone ring as something far more significant than ordinary mountains surrounding a settlement.

 ![Right Shoulder](R_shoulder.png)